ZONESTAR3D/Z9/Z9V5/Z9V5-MK4/readme.md

 ### 4. Slicing
 #### :pencil: What is slicing In 3D Printing?
 Slicing is a piece of software that everyone uses when creating objects and products on a 3D printer.
 The software gives the printer a path to follow.
 The slicing software takes your image and converts it into G codes that your 3D printer can understand.
 These G codes are a type of instruction on how the printer needs to print your design.:page_with_curl: [**Reference 1**](https://loveandrobots.com/what-is-slicing-in-3d-printing/)  :page_with_curl: [**Reference 2**](https://en.wikipedia.org/wiki/Slicer_(3D_printing))
+#####  <font color = red> :warning: ATTENTION PLEASE</font>
+1. We recommend to use PrusaSlicer to slicing multi color 3d models.
+2. For the E4 hot end, the setting of the retraction length should not exceed 10mm when slicing, otherwise it is easy to block the hot end.
+3. For the E4 hot end, which means that only one filament can be loaded into the nozzle at a time.
+Therefore, when switching from one color to another, the first filament must be unloaded from the nozzle and then load another filament.
+The slicing software can be implemented by adding the extruder gcode code.
+For details, please refer to the ***PrusaSlicer User Manual*** below.

 Please download the slicing software and install to your PC, and then read the guide or video tutorial to study how to slicing.
 - [:arrow_down: **Download Slicing Software**](https://github.com/ZONESTAR3D/Slicing-Guide)
 - [:movie_camera: **How to download and install slicing software**](https://youtu.be/SgyXD-kQIeo)